cyrilcode/embed-resource/README.md

     include_directories(lib/embed-resource)
     add_subdirectory(lib/embed-resource)

-Now you can add your resources, by calling the provided `embed_resources()` function:
+Now you can add your resources, by calling the provided `embed_resources()` function in your CMakeLists.txt file:

     embed_resources(MyResources shaders/vertex.glsl shaders/frag.glsl)

-Then link to your binary:
+Then link to your binary by adding the created variable to your add_executable statement:

     add_executable(MyApp ${SOURCE_FILES} ${MyResources})